uiowa/uiowa/README.md

 1) Clone the application repository to your machine: `git clone git@github.com:uiowa/uiowa.git ~/acquia/uiowa`.
 2) Verify that Docker is running.
 3) Use a terminal window and navigate to your application directory.
 For example: `cd ~/acquia/uiowa`.
 4) Run `lando start`.
-This will spin up new docker containers using our custom recipes.
+This will spin up the docker containers specified in the .lando.yml file.
-5) You can ssh into the appserver container by running: `lando ssh` from within the application directory.

- Check the [Lando documentation](https://docs.devwithlando.io/cli/usage.html) for details.
+Check the [Lando documentation](https://docs.devwithlando.io/cli/usage.html) for details on using the CLI.

 ### Composer
 This application uses Composer to manage dependencies, including Drupal.
 Lando will call `composer install` after the